GregLyons/poke-gql/src/gql/README.md

 # Extended example: Adding Natures

 Nothing needs to be done in `index.js`, but the necessary type definitions and resolvers need to be added in `typeDefs` and `resolvers`, respectively.
+After that, move onto `../loaders`.